 Assignments that ask students to identify claims, explain the reasoning and evidence that supports those claims, and then write a response to a claim, help students to recognize the thought process and the persuasive strategies of the discipline.

 These kinds of response assignments can be provided for virtually any assigned reading, from a history text to a science journal article.
 These response assignments can form the basis for class discussion, and will help students move, in discussion, from questions of what the text says to questions of why and how the text makes an argument, and why and how they find it convincing or unconvincing.
-In addition, many resources exist for helping students to read specific kinds of texts; some of these [links] may be useful, or a WAC lecturer could help you prepare one specifically for your subject.
+In addition, many resources exist for helping students to read specific kinds of texts; some of the links featured below may be useful, or a WRAP lecturer could help you prepare one specifically for your subject.

 Students benefit from discussions about how a text is written, and how it works, as well as from discussions of what it says.